Aam Aadmi Party announces candidate for mayoral election | Politics

 - India

-The Aam Aadmi Party (AAP) on Friday announced Shelly Oberoi as its candidate for the post of Mayor and Aaley Muhammad Iqbal for the Deputy Mayor post.
+Aam Aadmi Party's National Secretary Pankaj Gupta on Friday announced the names of its Mayor, Deputy Mayor and four members of the Standing Committee for the Municipal Corporation of Delhi.
+Shelly Oberoi, a councillor from Ward 86 Patel Nagar was announced for the post of Mayor.

+Whereas Aaley Muhammad Iqbal, a councillor from Ward 76 Matia Mahal was nominated for the Deputy Mayor post.
 The election to pick Delhi's next Mayor and Deputy Mayor will be held on January 6, 2023.

-Shelly Oberoi had won from ward number 86 (East Patel Nagar) of the Municipal Corporation of Delhi (MCD).
-The names were announced by Pankaj Gupta, National Secretary of AAP.
+These names were approved after discussions in the Political Affairs Committee, the decision-making body of the AAP party.
+Addressing the press conference, Pankaj Gupta said, 'The PAC meeting was held at the CM's residence this morning.
+Six names were discussed in this meeting.
+Names were fixed for four standing committees, one for the mayor and one for the deputy mayor."

+"The name of Aaley Muhammad Iqbal has been fixed for the post of Deputy Mayor, who has been elected councillor from Ward 76 Matia Mahal.
+At the same time, the name of Shelly Oberoi, who is a councillor from Ward 86 Patel Nagar, has been fixed for the post of Mayor," Pankaj Gupta said.
+Oberoi is a first-time councillor from the East Patel Nagar of Delhi.
+The 39-year-old former professor had contested the elections from former Delhi BJP chief Adesh Gupta's home turf of East Patel Nagar and defeated him.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)